Enquire

 Sri Thirukoneswaram Kovil Temple

-Throughout its history, the Koneswaram Temple has weathered periods of prosperity and adversity, including the tumultuous era of European colonisation.
-Despite enduring the plunder and destruction inflicted by Portuguese invaders in the 17th century, the temple endured, bearing witness to the resilience of faith.
-Subsequent colonial powers, such as the Dutch and British, facilitated the temple's reconstruction, underscoring its enduring importance to Sri Lankan culture.
+Throughout its history, the Koneswaram Temple has experienced times of both prosperity and adversity, including the tumultuous period of European colonisation.
+Despite the plunder and destruction inflicted by Portuguese invaders in the 17th century, the temple endured, standing as a testament to the resilience of faith.
+Subsequent colonial powers, such as the Dutch and British, contributed to the temple's reconstruction, underscoring its enduring significance to Sri Lankan culture.

-Today, the temple, adorned with intricate sculptures depicting deities like Lord Shiva, Lord Ganesh, and Goddess Parvati, stands as a testament to the island nation's enduring spiritual legacy.
+Today, the temple, adorned with intricate sculptures of deities Lord Shiva, Lord Ganesh, and Goddess Parvati, stands as a testament to the island nation's enduring spiritual heritage.

 Velgam Viharya

-Dating to the 3rd century BC, Velgam Vehera in Trincomalee stands as a testament to Sri Lanka’s early Buddhist heritage.
-Built during the reign of King Devanampiytissa of the Anuradhapura kingdom, the temple illuminates the island’s rich history, showcasing the profound influence of Buddhism during its formative years.
-Remarkably resilient, Velgam Vehera defied the ravages of Chola invasions, emerging as a rare survivor amidst the tumultuous history of the East.
+Dating back to the 3rd century BC, Velgam Vehera in Trincomalee is a testament to Sri Lanka’s early Buddhist heritage.
+Constructed during the reign of King Devanampiytissa of the Anuradhapura kingdom, the temple highlights the island’s rich history and exemplifies the profound influence of Buddhism during its formative years.
+Remarkably resilient, Velgam Vehera withstood the ravages of Chola invasions, emerging as a rare survivor amidst the tumultuous history of the East.

 Nilaveli Beach